-RADIO OPERATION AND MOBILE PHONES
+RADIO OPERATION AND MOBILE DEVICES

-Under certain conditions, the mobile phone being on in your vehicle can cause erratic or noisy performance from your radio.
-This condition may be lessened or eliminated by relocating the mobile phone antenna.
+Under certain conditions, an "on" mobile device in your vehicle can cause erratic or noisy performance from your radio.
+This condition may be lessened or eliminated by relocating the mobile device antenna.
 This condition is not harmful to the radio.
-If your radio performance does not satisfactorily "clear" by the repositioning of the antenna, it is recommended that the radio volume be turned down or off during mobile phone operation when not using Uconnect® (if equipped).
+If your radio performance does not satisfactorily "clear" by the repositioning of the antenna, it is recommended that the radio volume be turned down or off during mobile device operation when not using Uconnect (if equipped).